Yacht Crew Training: Winds Of Change On The Horizon

 Outdated Practices Phased Out

-• Paper Chart Plotting: EP and tidal stream plotting will transition to chart plotters.
+• Chart Plotter Transitioning: EP and tidal stream plotting will transition to chart plotters.

-• Tidal Calculations: Secondary port tidal calculations will now rely on digital systems like Total Tides.
+• Tidal computations: Secondary port tidal computations will now be based on digital systems such as Total Tides.

 • Radar Plotting: While paper plots may still be used to teach principles, they will no longer feature in exams.